sgelernter/watch-that-mix/README.md

 - Hear the effects a variety of types of processing have on elements of a song, both isolated and in-context
 - Navigate between sections of the interactive experience without having to reload their browser

-In addition, this project will include:
+In addition, this project includes:

 - This highly-informational README document
 - Dynamically-animated transitions between display states (e.g. slide changes, mix element highlighting)
 - Intuitive visualizations to help focus the user's attention for a more engaging experience
-- A major sense of accomplishment on behalf of its author if/when he manages to get all of the above done
+- A sense of accomplishment on behalf of its author

 ## Site Wireframes